momochi000/typewar/README.md

 ## DONE

+#### REFACTOR: extract attack objects out into some class or other better structure
+An attack is something that gets 'new'ed up and initialized with some json of options.
+These options can be held server side and contains all the data necessary to populate the attack including damage amounts/properties, animation animationd delay (maybe), attack behavior, mana cost etc etc.
+These should be called skills actually
+#### Build text library module/functionality **skill epic**
+#### Apply css classes to skill manager skills based on state **skill epic**
 #### Get multiple player skills to appear in skill slots **skill epic**
 #### Setup/build text library for attack/skill generation **skill epic**
 Determine difficulty of a particular string